brycelangille/Quarentine-Trivia-Game/README.md

 **MVP**
 1. Structed material in organized and challenging way
-2. Use 3/4 External API
+2. Use 3 or 4 different end points
 3. Add CSS to make it fun/engaging
 4. Ability to be interactive with audience